A Collection of Resources To Tell The Story of Comcast

 In 2002 Comcast purchased AT&T Broadband, at the time the largest cable television operator in the United States, for $44.5 billion.

-In 1997 Microsoft invested $1 billion in Comcast to enable the company to feed video and data into people’s homes when the Internet was still in just catching on to the public.
+In 1997 Microsoft invested $1 billion in Comcast to enable the company to feed video and data into people’s homes when the Internet was just catching on to the public.
 It was supposed to consist of Microsoft software on a Comcast cable box, but that never happened.

 Before it was called Comcast, Ralph Robert’s company was called International Equity Corp.